The nitty gritty of safe exercise during pregnancy…what you really need to know

 Have you ever flicked through a pregnancy book or health websites looking for specific information about safe exercise during pregnancy and received very general, and not particularly helpful, advice along the lines of “just listen to your body?”

-FitRight provides a variety of small group pilates and fitness classes for expectant mums all over Perth and Mandurah, as well as PregEd pregnancy education and pelvic floor assessment workshops (scroll to the bottom for class details.)
+FitRight provides a variety of small group pilates and fitness classes for expectant mums all over Perth and Mandurah, as well as PregEd pregnancy education and pelvic floor assessment workshops.

-*This post is a collaboration between FitRight Physiotherapy and Wholehearted Family Health.
+*This post is a collaboration between FitRight and Wholehearted Family Health.

 First, get the all clear

 During pregnancy, the mother’s heart has to pump blood (containing all-important oxygen and nutrients) to two bodies instead of one.
-This is an extra ‘physiological load’, which even from very early in pregnancy can lead to the mother feeling more breathless at low levels of exercise, and feeling faint due to low blood pressure or low blood sugar levels.
+This is an extra ‘physiological load’, which even from very early in pregnancy can lead to the mother feeling more breathless at low levels of exercise as well as feeling faint due to low blood pressure or low blood sugar levels.